Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_importance_of_dialogue/pre_B.md

 - What makes this conversation hard—but still worth doing?
 - What could you personally get out of having this conversation?

-## Why it helps
+## Why we’re asking you to do this

-Focusing on the value of dialogue can help you enter the conversation with more opennes, focus, and readiness to listen.
-It gives the interaction a sense of purpose, and helps both partners take it seriously.
+Reflecting on why this conversation matters can help you enter it with a clearer sense of purpose.

+Keeping that purpose in mind can shape how you choose to participate in moments that require extra effort.

 ## What to expect